beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 version first.
-Implementations of this specification MUST send this extension containing all versions of TLS which they are prepared to negotiate (for this specification, that means minimally 0x0304, but if previous versions of TLS are supported, they MUST be present as well).
+Implementations of this specification MUST send this extension containing all versions of TLS which they are prepared to negotiate (for this specification, that means minimally 0x0304, but if previous versions of TLS are allowed to be negotiated, they MUST be present as well).

 If this extension is not present, servers which are compliant with this specification MUST negotiate TLS 1.2 or prior as specified in